Jump to content

 Have a checklist!

-Documents: carry a European Health Insurance Card (EHIC), your insurance policy and a photocopy of your passport.
-Be aware that the EHIC has an expiry date: renew online at www.ehic.org.uk.
+Documents: carry a European Health Insurance Card (EHIC) or its successor the Global Health Insurance Card (GHIC), your insurance policy, a photocopy of your passport and spare copies of your boarding passes.
+Be aware that the EHIC has an expiry date: renew online here.
+Beware of unofficial websites, which may charge if you apply through them.

 Put one pair of socks and underwear in hand luggage in case your case doesn’t arrive.